tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

        - `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET`
        - `Response.result` omitted / null
        - `Response.comment` containing a `bdq:NotEmpty` explanation
-     - If an unsupported non-default `Parameter` value is supplied, implementations must not use `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET` to report “unsupported parameter value” [see Section 3.6, “Parameterized Tests: default behavior and unsupported values (normative)”] (#36-parameterized-tests:-default-behavior-and-unsupported-values-(normative)).
+     - If an unsupported non-default `Parameter` value is supplied, implementations must not use `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET` to report “unsupported parameter value” [see Section 3.6, “Parameterized Tests: default behavior and unsupported values (normative)”](#36-parameterized-tests:-default-behavior-and-unsupported-values-(normative)).
    - **Run the core validation and return a conforming `Response`**
      - Apply the Test’s stated criterion (e.g., exact match, interpretation rules, range checks) exactly as described in the `Specification`, and avoid undocumented preprocessing.
      - When evaluation succeeds, return: